ucam-department-of-psychiatry/crate/docs/source/preprocessing/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This tool assists in fetching common word lists, such as name lists for global
-blacklisting, and words to exclude from such lists (such as English words or
+denial, and words to exclude from such lists (such as English words or medical
-medical eponyms).
-It also provides an exclusion filter system, to find lines in
+eponyms).
+It also provides an exclusion filter system, to find lines in some
-some files that are absent from others.
+files that are absent from others.

 Options: